dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 modifications to the generated `AndroidManifest.xml` file, you can do that using this extension point.

-Added in Xamarin.Android 9.4.

 ## AndroidAapt2CompileExtraArgs

 Specifies
 command-line options to pass to the **aapt2 compile** command when processing Android assets and resources.

-Added in Xamarin.Android 9.1.

 ## AndroidAapt2LinkExtraArgs

 Specifies
 command-line options to pass to the **aapt2 link** command when processing Android assets and resources.

-Added in Xamarin.Android 9.1.

 ## AndroidAddKeepAlives